-They are used by the search engines to weigh both the accuracy and popularity of businesses in their indexes.
+Citations are used by search engines to weigh both the accuracy and popularity of businesses for the search results.
 It can come in various forms and consists of any combination of one or more of the following four items:

 - Company name,

 - Web address.